The Gainsborough Academy Careers Education and Guidance

 All registered pupils should be able to access independent careers guidance from Year 7 to Year 11.

 They must ensure that the independent careers guidance provided is presented in an impartial manner and includes information on the range of education or training options, including Apprenticeships and other vocational pathways.

 The guidance given will promote the best interests of the pupils to whom it is given.

-The Careers Education Information Advice and Guidance at the Gainsborough Academy is coordinated by Mrs Phillips, Associate Assistant Principal and HOY
+The Careers Education Information Advice and Guidance at the Gainsborough Academy is coordinated by Mrs Phillips, Associate Assistant Principal, HOY and SE staff.

-The independent and impartial Advice is provided by Louise Plumtree Schools Support Adviser for Lincolnshire Louise is attending the Academy at least once a week and is providing advice and guidance on a rolling programme in KS4.
-She is also available for one to one meetings.
-Additional advice and guidance is provided via Linc Higher.
+The independent and impartial Advice and Guidance is provided by the Schools Support Adviser for Lincolnshire and colleagues from Complete Careers.
+Colleagues are attending the Academy at least once a week and is providing advice and guidance on a rolling programme in KS4.
+Colleagues are also available for one to one meetings.

 We regularly review our Careers programme through termly meetings to discuss actions and events based on what has been arranged by the careers staff and also through the Pastoral Teams.
 The Careers teams now use a specific tracker to capture all events they arrange through assemblies and workshops so that the Senior Leadership team can keep a strategic overview of all careers related activities within the Academy.

-The Academy has produced a careers strategy as part of the Careers Education & Employability Leadership Programme (CELP) which is aligned to the Gatsby Benchmarks and includes priorities identified through the Compass Tool used in October 2018 **.
+The Academy has produced a careers strategy which is aligned to the Gatsby Benchmarks and includes priorities identified through the Compass Tool.

 We currently are broadly in line with national averages of those pupils who leave the Gainsborough Academy not in education, training or employment.
 This is an area in which we are continually striving to improve.
 Our destination data is also used to inform trips, visits and external stakeholder involvement within the Academy.